maya-hive/cloud-backup-pipeline/README.md

 # Cloud Backup Pipeline

-This pipeline uses AWS-compatible S3 storage to store application databases and file backups.
-The backup pipeline retains only a specified count of backups to prevent storage overflow.
+Uses AWS-compatible S3 storage to store application databases and file backup snapshots and retains only a specified count of backups to prevent storage overflow.
+The pipeline pushes metrics to a MySQL database which can be scaped for monitoring.

 ### Configuration Guide